homuch/rus/README.md

 Also C++ compiler supporting C++11 is necessary.
 Information about program use available through --help option.

-ABOUT
+## ABOUT
-The program code based on results of http://arxiv.org/abs/1206.5236.
-It also implements the version of Solovay Kitaev algorithm described in http://arxiv.org/abs/quant-ph/0505030.
+The program code based on results of https://arxiv.org/abs/1409.3552.
-In addition to Boost, The GNU Multiple Precision Arithmetic Library, The GNU MPFR Library the library mpfr::real by Christian Schneider <software(at)chschneider(dot)eu> is used for high precision floating point arithmetic.
+In addition to Boost, The GNU Multiple Precision Arithmetic Library, The GNU MPFR Library the library mpfr::real by Christian Schneider <software(at)chschneider(dot)eu> is used for high precision In addition, a significant portion of the code leverages from [SQCT](https://github.com/vadym-kl/sqct).

-DIRECTORY STRUCTURE
+## DIRECTORY STRUCTURE
-sk -- implementation of the Solovay-Kitaev algorithm es -- exact synthesis algorithm theory -- numerical proof of result from arXiv:1206.5236, tests of exact synthesis algorithm appr -- optimal round off of unitaries
+* sk -- implementation of the Solovay-Kitaev algorithm
+* es -- exact synthesis algorithm
+* theory -- numerical proof of result from arXiv:1206.5236, tests of exact synthesis algorithm
+* appr -- optimal round off of unitaries
+* rus -- the rus implementation